cdr-stats/cdr-stats/docs/source/broker/broker-installation.rst

     $ sudo rabbitmqctl stop

-When the server is running, you can continue reading `Setting up RabbitMQ`_.
+When the server is running, continue reading `Setting up RabbitMQ`_.